syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfBusyIndicator/Set-Header.md

 ---
 layout: post
 title: Set title to the Syncfusion BusyIndicator control for Xamarin.iOS
-description: Learn how to set title and fontface to BusyIndicator control
+description: This section provides the details about how to set title and fontface to BusyIndicator control
 platform: Xamarin.iOS
 control: SfBusyIndicator
 documentation: ug
 ---

-# Set Header
+# Set BusyIndicator Header

 SfBusyIndicator provides option to set the text that indicates the information related to loading.
 This can be done using `Title` property.